TouK/nussknacker/docs/installation_configuration_guide/DesignerConfiguration.md

 ## Deployment settings

-Nussknacker Designer can be configured to replace certain values in comments to links, that can point e.g., to external issue tracker like
+Nussknacker Designer can be configured to replace certain values in comments to links, that can point e.g. to external issue tracker like
 GitHub issues or Jira.
 For example, `MARKETING-555` will change to link `https://jira.organization.com/jira/browse/MARKETING-555`.
 See [development configuration](https://github.com/TouK/nussknacker/blob/staging/nussknacker-dist/src/universal/conf/dev-application.conf#L104) for example configuration.